-Integrated Pest Management (IPM) Programs Transform CA Is recommended for IPM programs in labeled crops.
-Apply Transform CA when field scouting indicates target pest densitiles have reached the economic threshold, i.e., the point at which the insect population must be reduced to avoid economic losses beyond the cost of control.
+Integrated Pest Management (IPM) Programs Transform CA is recommended for IPM programs in labeled crops.
+Apply Transform CA when field scouting indicates target pest densities have reached the economic threshold, i.e., the point at which the insect population must be reduced to avoid economic losses beyond the cost of control.

 Insecticide Resistance Management (IRM) For resistance management, Transform CA contains a Group 4C insecticide.
 Any insect population may contain individuals naturally resistant to Transform CA and other Group 4C insecticides.
-The resistant individuals may dominate the insect population if this group of insecticides are used repeatedly in the same fields.
+The resistant Individuals may dominate the insect population if this group of insecticides are used repeatedly in the same fields.
 Appropriate resistance-management strategies should be followed.

-To delay development of insecticide resistance, the Rotate the use of Transform CA or other Group 4C
+To delay development of insecticide resistance, the following practices are recommended:

+Rotate the use of Transform CA or other Group 4C

-- Hotate the use of Hansform CA of pather Group 40 insecticides within a growing season, or among growing seasons, with different groups that control the same pests.
+- Notate the use of transform CA or other Group's insecticides within a growing season, or among growing seasons, with different groups that control the same pests.
 Use tank mixtures with insecticides from a different group that are equally effective on the target pest when such use is permitted.
-Do not rely on the same only the transactivity the acree to perticipate the same - when such use is permitted.
-Do not rely on the same mixture repeatedly for the same pest population.
+Do not rely on the same with the control of the target post that the control of the contr when such use is permitted.
+Do not ray on the same mixture repeatedly for the same pest population.
 Consider any known cross-resistance issues (for the targeted pests) between the individual components of a mixture.
-In addition, consider the following recommendation provided by the insecticide Resistance Action Committee (IRAC); o Individual Insecticides selected for use in mixture about the block of facture and - mixtures should be highly effective and be applied at the rates at which they are Individually registered for use against the target species. - Mixtures with components having the same IRAC mode of action classification are not recommended for insect resistance - are not recommended for insect resistance management.
-When using mixtures, consider any known cross-resistance issues between the individual components for the targeted post(s).
+In addition, consider the following recommendation provided by the insecticide Resistance Action Committee (IRAC):

+o individual insecticides selected for use in the provided provided provided - mixtures should be highly effective and be applied at the rates at which they are Individually registered for use against the target species. - Mixtures with components having the same IRAC mode of action classification are not recommended for insect resistance

+- are not recommended for insect resistance management.

+When using mixtures, consider any known cross-resistance issues between the individual components for the targeted pest(s).

 Mixtures become less effective if resistance is already developing to one of both active ingredients, but they may still provide pest management benefits.

-The insect resistance management benefits of the start resistance management benefits. - management boncfits. o The insect resistance management benefits of an insecticide mixture are greatest if the two components have similar periods of residual insecticidal activity.
-Mixtures of insecticides with unequal periods of residual insecticide activity may offer an insect resistance management benefit only for the period where both benefit only for the period where - both insecticides are active.
-Adopt an integrated pest management program for insecticide use that includes scouting, uses historical information related to pesticide use, crop rotation, record keeping, and which considers cultural, biological and other chemical control practices. - practices, Monitor after application for unexpected target pest survival.
+The lesset resistance management benefits of - management benefits.

+The insect resistance management benefits of an insecticide mixture are greatest if the two components have similar periods of residual insecticidal activity.
+Mixtures of insecticides with unequal periods of residual insecticide activity may offer an insect resistance management benefit only for the period where both insecticides are period. - both insecticides are active.

+Adopt an integrated pest management program for insecticide use that includes scouting, uses historical information related to pesticide use, crop rotation, record keeping, and which considers cultural, biological and other chemical control practices. - practices.

+Monitor after application for unexpected target pest survival.
 If the level of survival suggests the presence of resistance, consult with your local university specialist or certified pest control advisor.

 - Do not treat seedling plants grown for transplant in greenhouses, shade houses, or field plots.
-Contact your local extension specialist, - certified crop advisor, and/or manufacturer for insecticide resistance management and/or - Termisecticide resistance management and/of IPM recommendations for the specific site and resistant pest problems.
+Contact your local extension specialist, - certified crop advisor, and/or manufacturer for insecticide resistance management and/or - iPM recommendations for the specific site and resistant pest problems.
 For further information or to report suspected resistance, you may contact Dow AgroSciences by calling 800-258-3033.